Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: Deep Learning

 \subsection{Neural Network Initialization}

-So far, we have discussed the neural networks we will use in this work and their Pytorch implementations.
-Next, we explore how to initialize their parameters $\pmb{\theta}$ (weights and biases).
-The simplest way to initialize a neural network's parameters is with random values drawn from a distribution, such as uniform or normal.
-The parameter's initialization is crucial to the optimization process since the optimizer requires a starting point in the parameters space.
-Therefore, the choice of the initial values of the network's parameters affects the optimization and, hence, the ability of the neural network to solve the problem at hand.
+We have introduced the three major types of neural networks we need in this module.
+Now, we show how to initialize a neural network.
+Initialization plays a crucial role in neural network training, as it affects the optimization process, as we will see later.

-A major issue we might face when we initialize the parameters is that we might use huge or tiny initial values, leading to a situation like the exploding or vanishing gradients, respectively (see Section~\ref{section:exploding}).
-Ideally, we would like to initialize our parameters such that the mean value of the activations is zero and the variance stays the same across every layer.
-To do so, we can use some existing methods in the literature, like the Xavier initialization~\cite{glorot:2010}.
-In this case, the weights and the biases receive values based on
+One might think that a simple way to initialize those parameters is to use a distribution, such as a uniform or a Gaussian, and draw the initial values from it.
+However, things, in reality, are not that simple.
+For instance, if we do not account for the mean and variance of a Gaussian distribution and we initialize our parameters with large or small values, we will most certainly affect the optimization process in a detrimental way.

-where ${\bf W}_l$ and ${\bf b}_l$ are the weights and the biases of layer $l$, $\mathcal{N}$ is a normal distribution centered at zero, and $k$ is the number of neurons of layer $l$.
-Xavier initialization will thus set the initial values of the weights close to one so it will overcome the vanishing or exploding gradient problem.
-Moreover, it will accelerate the optimization and minimize potential oscillations around the minimima.
-The Xavier initialization works well with activation functions such as $\tanh$ and sigmoid.
-However, authors in~\cite{he:2015} argue that Xavier initialization does not work well when we use ReLU or LeakyReLU as activation functions.
-They propose a slightly different initialization method, called He or Kaiming initialization, where they replace the variance in Equation~\eqref{eq:xavier} with $\frac{2}{k_{l-1}}$~\cite{kumar:2017,goodfellow:2016}.
+To this end, we would like to initialize our parameters so that the activation mean is zero and the variance remains the same across all layers.
+To do so, we can use methods such as Xavier’s initialization~\cite{glorot:2010}.
+In this case, the weights and biases receive values based on:

-Finally, Pytorch (like most of the modern deep learning frameworks) supports Xavier initialization with normal and uniform distributions, and nonetheless, it provides a method to calculate a gain depending on the activation function of each layer in the neural network that will multiply the variance and improve the initialization\footnote{The reader can find more details on Pytorch Xavier initialization here: \url{https://pytorch.org/docs/stable/nn.init.html\#torch.nn.init.xavier\_normal\_}}.
+where ${\bf W}_l$ and ${\bf b}_l$ are the weights and the biases of layer $l$, $\mathcal{N}$ is a normal distribution centered at zero (we can replace the normal distribution with a uniform one), and $k$ is the number of inputs and outputs in the $l$ layer.
+Xavier initialization sets the initial weights across all layers to the same range.
+Moreover, it will accelerate the optimization and minimize potential oscillations around the minima.